Domain name disputes FAQs

 Carefully check your supplier's terms and conditions.
 In particular:

 • It is important that the domain name is registered in your name and with your contact details, not the name of the agent.
-This helps protect your rights to the domain name and reduces the risk of administrative problems.
+This helps protect your rights to the name and reduces the risk of administrative problems.

 • Check you will have the right to move your registration to another agent if you choose, and what the charges for doing this would be.